Is my child too young for camp?

 Keep in mind, Caregivers of both friends must request each other at the time of registration.

 Our Guides are youth development professionals from varying backgrounds including education, sociology, psychology, and the arts.
 Many of our staff are teachers, teaching assistants, and afterschool staff during the school-year.

 Guides go through a highly-selective screening process including multiple interviews, reference checks, and background checking with DOJ & FBI.
 Then the real fun begins as we spend 5 days in training staff The Wildfolk Way- from logistics to child development to progressive education paradigms and everything in between.
-Our Staff are all First Aid/CPR certified and TB tested.
+Our Leadership Staff are all First Aid/CPR certified.

 All staff must pass livescan fingerprinting clearance (full background checks).

 Our staff are one of the top reasons we hear from parents that they are returning- the campers love them!

 Our camp days are a balanced blend of structure and freedom, active & passive play, and inside & outside time.

 Campers check-in between 8:50am and 9:00am with their Guide at the tables at the gate.
 They are then ushered to the hallway o’ cubbies, and then led to “The Yurt” to sit with their groups for Morning Ceremony.